lidofinance/lido-content/lido-landing/scorecard.md

 ## Where we’re doing well, but can improve

-These attributes are more of a grey area with identified areas for improvement noted in the comments.

 :::scorecard-table
 rows:
   - scorecard-attribute: "No operator has more than 1% of total stake"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "A few operators have between 1% and 2% of total ETH staked."
+    comments: "Most operators have slightly more than 1% of total ETH staked.
+No operator has more than 1.2% of total ETH staked."
   - scorecard-attribute: "Distributed geographically and jurisdictionally"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "While ~10% of validators are currently with US-based Node Operators, there remains an over-reliance on European based entities.
-Lido will continue to select Node Operators in the interest of jurisdictional and geographic diversity as it expands the set and will publish this information transparently going forward"
+    comments: "25% of validators are currently with US-based Node Operators, and there remains an over-reliance on European based entities.
+The DAO needs to be better at selecting Node Operators that are geopolitically diverse as it continues to expand the curated set.
+The\_[latest stats can be found here](https://research.lido.fi/t/lido-node-operator-validator-metrics/1431/22)."
-  - scorecard-attribute: "Distributed variation of on-premise infra and different cloud providers"
+  - scorecard-attribute: "Distributed variation of on-premise infra and cloud providers"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "Not enough on-premise infra setups"
+    comments: "Lido has made important strides here, but there are still too many operators relying on public cloud servers (40-45% of stake)."
   - scorecard-attribute: "Best practices in security and key management"
     categories: "Validator set"
     self-assessment: "Okay"